 Growing the Beard: The show started to look and feel much more polished with the FOX Family version.
 Updates to the Theme Tune, a noticeable increase in the amount of messy challenges, an increase in the budget for that version only (exotic trip for Obstacle 6, cash from $2,000-$5,000 for #7, and a Car for #8), and some visual elements carried over into subsequent versions of the show.

-Harsher in Hindsight: Marc Summers hosted this show and he has freakin' OCD no one knew at the time.
-Now everyone between 18- 32 knows.
+Marc Summers hosted this show, despite having obsessive-compulsive disorder (which, at the time, was undiagnosed).
+Now everyone between 18-32 who grew up watching the show knows.
 Specifically, he had a Monk-level obsession with neatness at home.
-He's been public about his battle with the illness in the hope of helping others, but it makes one wonder how he could've possible withstood hosting a show like this.
+He's been public about his battle with the illness in the hope of helping others, but it makes one wonder how he could've made it through hosting the show (and the similarly sloppy What Would You Do?) without having a massive on-air meltdown.

 Hilarious in Hindsight: One of the angles for early commercials for the original Double Dare focused on the fact that the game was for kids rather than adults, and tended to show a man in a jacket and tie making a fool of himself trying to go through such obstacles as "The Sundae Slide" or "Icy Trike" to emphasize this.
 Then Family Double Dare came along... although the adults still looked quite ridiculous going through the obstacles, it was now part of the show's appeal.